zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 * "Test Type" - The test type with values "undelegated test" or "normal test".

-This method also inherits the output of method [Get-Undel-Data] as input, when applicable.

 ### Prerequisite

-If *Test Type* is "undelegated test", then as specified in method [Get-Undel-Data].
+None.

 ### Test procedure

 1. If the *Child Zone* is the root zone ("."):
    1. Return the following from the method:
-      1. The parent zone is set to be itself (".").
+      1. The parent zone is determined to be itself (".").
-      2. The existence of the *Child Zone* is set to be true.
+      2. Test can be run on *Child Zone* (true).
       3. The parent name server IP list is empty.
    2. Exit.